kean/Nuke/README.md

 Nuke.loadImage(with: url, into: imageView)
 ```

-Nuke will load an image and apply correct content modes when switching between images.
+Nuke will load an image and apply the correct content modes when switching between images.

 #### Image Requests